 Here is the recommended course of study for the English Studies Transfer Degree.
 If you are studying part time, simply follow the order of the courses listed here.
 Note that not all courses will be available every semester.
 You will notice that in many instances you will be able to choose the specific course you will take from within a category.
-For a list of the courses from each category that you can choose from see CSCU Transfer Electives on page 98.
+Go to page 138 for a list of the elective courses from each category.

-TAP Application Info: Begin the transfer application process in your third semester or the semester before you plan to graduate.
+Begin the transfer application process in your third semester or the semester before you plan to graduate.
 FAFSA becomes available October 1.